Chechekhins/scParadise/docs/api/scAdam.rst

    scadam.available_models
    scadam.download_model

-Model training and tuning
+Model training and optimization
 -------------------------
 Train custom scAdam model using your own reference dataset.
-Hyperparameter tuning is also available to achieve better model performance.
+Warm start training and hyperparameter tuning are also available to achieve better model performance.

 .. autosummary::